 Gain a solid grounding in literary studies, read diverse texts, and make connections across disciplines.
-Find a richer, fuller sense of what it means to be human in our world.
 Along the way, learn to read thoughtfully, write skillfully, and think carefully—skills that will serve you well wherever you go next.

 At Briercrest, English students form a cohort of peers who enjoy learning about literature.
 Small class sizes mean that courses are discussion-based, with opportunities for peer review and close contact with professors.